Azure/ai-solution-accelerators-list/OpenAIDemos/README.md

 - OpenAI SAmple Prompts https://gist.github.com/csiebler/d137386c4a63cc34810151bcdf150d54

-**Note*: If you are a Microsoft employee and to add to this list, plesae contact the Specialized AI CSA team.*
+**Note*: If you are a Microsoft employee and would like to add an asset to this list, please contact the Specialized AI CSA team.*